oveddan/ml-text/README.md

 If runway is running, and gpt-2 is active, the script below can be run:

-    node gen_text_gpt2.js "I'm so tired from life."
+    node gen_text_gpt2.js "Everybody betrayed me.
+I'm fed up with this world."

-Which will generate text with the prompt "I'm so tired from Life."
+Which will generate text with the prompt "Everybody betrayed me.
+I'm fed up with this world."

 ### Setting up the Code